 Private Custom Tours

 EcoTours / Pinot Patrol also conducts Private Custom Tours for guests in our new 15-passenger van or the vehicle of your choice.
 You can use the web itineraries on this Website to plan your day or call to discuss the possibilities.
 For example, you may combine a half-day tour of the Columbia Gorge Waterfalls with a visit to a few beautiful Willamette Valley wineries or a City tour of Portland.
+We recently conducted a Cannon Beach Coast tour with stops at a couple of Willamette Valley wineries also.
 Many possibilities exist.
 Our private tours will be limited to just your party.
 1 to 13 guests may participate.

 $1000, for up to nine hours.
 Call for details.
 503-475-0226 direct line, 503-245-1428 office or 888-868-7733